lefmic/Sef/README.md

 #### NOTE: ####

-*   This configuration must contain a modules array and a fallback array inside
+*   This configuration must contain a modules-array and a fallback-array inside
-*   The modules array defines all possible modules
+*   The modules-array defines all possible modules
-*   The fallback will be executed if a module was not found (this is a perfect place for your error template, since it is the fallback itself it does not have to contain some further fallback functionality like explained for a common module below)
+*   The fallback will be executed if a module was not found (this is a perfect place for your error-handling, since it is the fallback itself it does not have to contain some further fallback functionality like explained for a common module below)

-## Configure your modules. ##
+## Configure your modules ##

 ### Example of a module-configuration (the 2nd one): ###